Introducing Keyman for macOS

 As with all Keyman products, Keyman for macOS is completely free.
 The feature grid below details what's available in the current version of Keyman for macOS:

 |World-leading input methods for thousands of languages

 |(except options forms)

 Q. How do I install Keyman for macOS?

 A. Visit Keyman for macOS help to learn how to install and start using Keyman on macOS.

 Q. What versions of macOS will Keyman work with?

-A. Keyman is compatible with OS X Lion (10.7) and later.
+A. Keyman is compatible with OS X Yosemite (10.10) and later.

-Q. Will my existing Keyman Desktop keyboards work with Keyman for macOS?
+Q. Will my existing Keyman for Windows keyboards work with Keyman for macOS?